neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 ### Change Log
 * 2/19: Initial Release

+## General Requirements and Grading
+This assignment is split into three parts: each part requires you to implement test cases that are stubbed out in the handout.
+You may add additional helper methods to these files, and you may add `beforeEach`, `beforeAll`, `afterEach`, or `afterAll` to these test suites.
+You **must not** change the order of the tests or the names of the tests.
+To integrate with GradeScope, each test has a call to `ConfigureTest` and `StartTest` - these lines must not be changed.
+Your test may not use the value of `testConfiguration` other than in this call to `StartTest`.

+### Rubric Specification
+Each of the three parts of this assignment will be weighted equally, each account for 1/3 of your overall grade on this assignment.
+All parts will be graded on the following rubric:

+To receive a mark of "Satisfactory" for the part, your tests for that part must:
+* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
+* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on each bug that we have planted in the server
+* Follow the design specification outlined above, in particular: tests should only call public APIs, be as small as possible and clear
+* Conform to our [style guide]({{ site.baseurl }}{% link style.md %}) *and* have no style warnings or errors as reported by `npm run-script lint`
+* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

+To receive a mark of "Meets minimum expectations" for Part 3, your tests for that part must:
+* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
+* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on *at least one* bug that we have planted in the server
+* Have no style errors (may have warnings) as reported by `npm run-script lint`
+* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

+**Warning**{: .label .label-yellow }  Submissions that do not meet the above criteria will receive no credit for that part.
+ **Do not wait to test or style check your code until the last minute.**

 ## Part 1 - REST Integration Tests:
 A good testing strategy includes a mix of tests both small and large in scope.
 In many cases, writing integration tests can be easier than writing unit tests, since the behavior of our systems is usually well-defined at the system level (for instance: "When a user creates a room in Covey.Town, the system returns the ID for the room, and a password for updating that room"), while the specification and behavior of individual units that service that request might be a bit more difficult to isolate.
 Since the entire, end-to-end system is already implemented, we'll start off writing some integration tests for the API by using a REST client to make requests against a server, and observe the results.